[NASSIM TALEB:] My specialty and fear and obsession is with small probabilities. We don't quite understand small probabilities. Let's discuss. [slide]

 For example, take the stock market crash in 1987: one day in 40 years represents 80-some percent of the Kurtosis, of that measure.

 So we are in trouble, very severe trouble. [slide] Even if you used another method called power law, which is beautiful on paper, much more rigorous scientifically, much more adapted to our world, we still have another problem: that its beautiful on paper, but when you come to calibrate, small differences in calibration lead to massively different probabilities for rare events — very, very small, minute differences in calibration.
-And the errors we have in measuring what these tales are, are monstrous.
+And the errors we have in measuring what these tails are, are monstrous.

 Measurability. [slide] Number one.
 That what we call the Norm L2, nobody should use when you have open ended payoff in economics, nobody should use at all something called variance, Least-Square methods, standard deviations, Sharpe ratio , portfolio theory, even the word correlation.
 These don't work in the domains of type-2.
 They don't work.
 That explains why the system collapsed because banks were using….
 I spent 15 years fighting risk management methods in banks, they were all based on standard deviation portfolio theory because they say Nobels were proposing these things.